javierarce/javier.computer/pages/about.md

 ### Don't be a stranger

 Do you need to tell me something incredible that happened to you?
-[Use this link](/contact) to get in touch with me or write to 'email' at this domain.
+[Go here](/contact) to get in touch or write to 'email' at this domain.